seqscope/cartloader/docs/vignettes/pipelines/visiumhd.md

 ## Overview

-This tutorial walks through end‑to‑end processing of 10x Visium HD data with `CartLoader`: converting inputs, running FICTURE, importing cell results and histology, packaging assets, and optionally uploading for sharing.
+This tutorial walks through end‑to‑end processing of 10x Visium HD data with `CartLoader`: converting inputs, running FICTURE, importing cell results and histology, packaging assets, and uploading for sharing.

 ## Input Data
 ---